Hunger Plan: Plan

 Discussing the plan, Backe noted a "surplus population" in Russia of 20 to 30 million.
 If that population were cut off from food, that food could be used for the invading German Army and the German population.
 Industrialization had created an urban population of many millions in the Soviet Union.
 Great suffering among the native Soviet population was envisaged, with tens of millions of deaths expected within the first year of the German occupation.
 Carefully planned starvation was to be an integral part of the German campaign, and the German planners believed that the assault on the Soviet Union could not succeed without it.
 According to Gesine Gerhard, German agricultural officials saw the Hunger Plan as a solution to the European food crisis and a method for exterminating the "undesirable" Soviet population.

 Effects of the plan

 The Hunger Plan caused the deaths of millions of citizens in the German-occupied territories of the Soviet Union.
 The historian Timothy Snyder estimates that "4.2 million Soviet citizens (largely Russians, Belarusians, and Ukrainians) [were] starved by the German occupiers in 1941–1944".
 Starvation rates were particularly high among Jews, whom the Nazis forced into ghettos, and Soviet prisoners of war under German control.
 Jews were prohibited from purchasing eggs, butter, milk, meat or fruit.
-Rations for Jews in Minsk and other cities within the control of Army Group Centre provided no more than 420 Cal per day.
+Rations for Jews in Minsk and other cities within the control of Army Group Centre provided no more than 420 kcal per day.
 Tens of thousands of Jews died of hunger and hunger-related causes over winter 1941–1942.